 - Add enough water to fill the jar, leaving 1 inch of headroom at the top.
 Stir to dissolve the salt.

 - Use a weight to keep the beets submerged.

 - Loosely top with a lid (or use a fido or airlock), and leave the jar to ferment somewhere dark for 3-7 days.

 - Store in the fridge and consume within 1 month.

-- I usually use the ginger bug as my starter for this ferment, but you could use kombucha, whey or a purchased vegetable starter (affiliate link).
+- I usually use the ginger bug as my starter for this ferment, but you could use kombucha, leftover fermentation brine, or a purchased vegetable starter.

-- If you are using sauerkraut juice or a vegetable starter for this ferment, then add the salt prior to fermentation.
-However, the salt will slow down yeast in a ferment, so don’t add it if you are using ginger bug or kombucha until after the fermentation is complete.
+- If you are using leftover brine or vegetable starter for this ferment, then add the salt prior to fermentation.
+However, salt slows down yeast in a ferment, so don’t add it if you are using ginger bug or kombucha until after the fermentation is complete.

 - If you can’t find fresh turmeric, just add a teaspoon of turmeric powder.